-- 7.3.
-For members of centre staff, it is likely that the Public Interest Disclosure Act (PIDA) offers legal protection from being dismissed or penalised for raising certain serious concerns ('blowing the whistle') 5.
-Whistleblowing rights under PIDA are day one rights6.
-This means that the worker does not need the same two years' service that is needed for other employment rights. - 7.4.
+- 7.4.
 In order to investigate concerns effectively, the awarding body should be provided with as much relevant information as possible which may include: - 7.4.1 The qualification(s) and subject(s) involved; - 7.4.2 The centre involved; - 7.4.3 The names of staff and/or candidates involved; - 7.4.4 The regulations breached and/or specific nature of suspected malpractice; - 7.4.5 When and where the suspected malpractice occurred; - 7.4.6 Whether multiple examination series are affected; - 7.4.7 Whether the suspected malpractice has been reported to the centre and what the outcome was; and - 7.4.8 How the suspected malpractice became apparent. - 7.5.
-Members of the public are not protected by PIDA, but the awarding body will make every effort to protect their identity if that is what they wish, unless the awarding body is legally obliged to release it.7 - 7.6.
-Alternatively, a worker could consider making a disclosure to Ofqual8 as a prescribed body for whistleblowing to raise a concern about wrongdoing, risk or malpractice.
+Members of the public are not protected by PIDA, but the awarding body will make every effort to protect their identity if that is what they wish, unless the awarding body is legally obliged to release it. - 7.6.
+Alternatively, a worker could consider making a disclosure to Ofqual as a prescribed body for whistleblowing to raise a concern about wrongdoing, risk or malpractice.